Safeguarding and promoting the welfare of children are priorities at Cardinal Heenan. This includes:

 - Comprehensive behaviour policy and systematic and graduating sanctions and rewards systems

 - Supervised pupil arrival and departure at the end of each day.
-Pupils are supervised by a team of staff as they alight from and board our fleet of special school bus services.
+Students are supervised by a team of staff as they alight from and board our fleet of special school bus services.
 The local area is monitored by senior staff at various times

 - Safer recruitment practice followed.
 Security checks are made on all staff employed and volunteers working in the school

-- All staff receive regular safeguarding training.
+- All staff receive regular safeguarding training

 - Close working relationship with the schools’ designated Safer Schools Police Officer

 - The school building and grounds form a gated, fenced, secure site.
 A security pass is needed to gain entry to the school building.
-All visitors are met in a secured reception area.
+All visitors are met in a secured reception area

 - Security cameras in grounds and the building